 |1||Hiking or scrambling using established hiking routes.
-Ropes are not usually required.
-Previous climbing & trekking experience are not essential.|
+No trekking experience is required.|

 |2||Hiking or scrambling using established hiking routes that may include moderate to steep rock scrambles or scree and snow.
-No previous experience of climbing is required but previous experience with trekking is desirable.|
+Good to have trekking experience.|

 |3||Ropes may be used principally for glacier travel, low angle snow or short section of ice slopes up to 50degrees.
-Previous climbing experience with used of crampon and ice axe are desirable but not essential.|
+Previous climbing experience with use of crampon and ice axe is desirable but not essential.|

 |4||Long, steep snow and ice slopes with short steps of very steep scrambling on rocks.
-Previous climbing experience with used of crampon and ice axe, rope-up, self-arrest techniques is essential.|
+Previous climbing experience with use of crampon and ice axe, rope-up, self-arrest techniques is essential.|

-|5||Very steep ice or rock.
+|5||Very steep ice or rock and require mountaineering skills (rope skills, crampons and self-arrest etc).
 Suitable for competent mountaineers who have climbed consistently at these standards.|

-|A||A moderate fitness base is required.
-You should be able to hike to the summit of Bukit Timah Hill with no undue difficulty carrying a daypack average weight between 3kg and 5kg.|
+|A||Moderate fitness is required.
+You should be able to hike up to 1000m or 5-8 hours, carrying a daypack of average weight between 3-5kg, without undue difficulty.|

-|D||A high level of all round fitness will be required, coupled with physical toughness.
-Some of the peaks may require you to carry a heavy backpack for long periods.
-Climbs of this grade are exceptionally strenuous.
-Average backpack weighs between 6kg and 10kg; some peaks may require load ferrying up to 12kg or more.|
+|D||A high level of all round fitness, endurance and strength will be required.
+Climbs of this grade are exceptionally strenuous, usually in extreme altitude and/or mountainous environment above 6000m.
+Average backpack weighs between 8-10kg.
+Some climbs may require load ferrying up to 12kg or more.|